 Well-trained, reliable technicians are in constant demand in the industry.
 Successfully complete this program and you'll be able to apply for and be granted a HVAC journeyperson license from the Maryland Department of Labor without taking the exam.
 This program is a four-year curriculum that gives credit for on-the-job and classroom training.
 Applications must be submitted by August for a September start date.

-Apprenticeship completion certification upon successful completion of the program.
-This certificate enables students to apply for and be granted a State HVAC journeyperson license without taking the exam.
+Apprenticeship completion certificate upon successful completion of the program.
+This certificate enables students to apply for and is granted a State HVAC journeyperson license without taking the exam.

 This is a hands-on training program.
 As part of the course curriculum students are trained to specialize in heating, ventilation, and air conditioning/refrigeration systems.
 Work may include installing, servicing and repairing heating and air conditioning systems in residences and commercial establishments.
 Apprenticeships usually begin by assisting experienced technicians with such tasks as carrying materials, insulating refrigerant lines, or cleaning furnaces.
 In time, apprentices will move on to more difficult tasks such as cutting and soldering pipes and checking electrical and electronic circuits.

-After completing this program, you will be qualified as an HVAC journeyperson to work as an HVAC technician, inspector, or HVAC business owner.
+Upon successful completion of this program, you will be qualified as an HVAC journeyperson and able to work as an HVAC technician, inspector, or HVAC business owner.